PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION ZERO: DEFINITIONS AND SUPREMACY

 The Puget Sound Socialist Rifle Association is a chapter of the Socialist Rifle Association.
-References to the Socialist Rifle Association or "Organization" are to the national umbrella organization, whereas references to the Chapter refer to the Socialist Rifle Association of Wichita.
+References to the Socialist Rifle Association or "Organization" are to the national umbrella organization, whereas references to the Chapter refer to the Puget Sound Socialist Rifle Association.
 This Chapter recognizes the supremacy of the Socialist Rifle Association bylaws, as ratified by the Membership of Socialist Rifle Association, and pledges to act in accordance with the Bylaws of the Socialist Rifle Association.

 Unless otherwise specified, language referencing membership shall be interpreted to mean dues-paying or recognized dues waived members of the SRA within the jurisdiction of the chapter, or Local Comrades of the chapter.